alaincaltieri/financialfallacies/pages/resources.markdown

 ---

-Please, [contact me]({{ '/pages/about' | relative_url }}) if you have more resources to recommend.
+> Please, [contact me]({{ '/pages/about' | relative_url }}) if you have more resources to recommend.
 I'm an avid reader.

+Before we dive in, here's two ways you can get most of these books at a discount or even free:
+* [Amazon Audible Premium Plus](https://amzn.to/46WSNXl) (you can also [gift a membership](https://amzn.to/3rWyV81)).
+They have a 30 day free trial: free audiobooks!
+* An [Amazon Kindle](https://amzn.to/3SeqhMC): Most books are available in digital format at a fraction of the price of their paper version.
+Instant delivery, easier highlighting and more.

+Now on to the resources.

 ## Blogs and newsletters

 There's really a lot to unpack here.
-Let me give you my 3 favourite international resources, followed by a non exhaustive list of interesting financial blogs and websites.
+Let me give you my 3 favourite resources, followed by a non exhaustive list of interesting financial blogs and websites.

 1. **https://www.bankeronwheels.com/**
 Banker on Wheels is a personal finance and investing blog that focuses on easy passive investing, achieving financial independence and potentially retiring early.
 The blog provides advice on managing money, investing in various assets, and optimizing financial strategies with different complexity to match your needs and expertise.